-Grammar Vs. Punctuation: What’s the Difference?
+Grammar and Punctuation: What’s the Difference?

 Today, we’re going to take punctuation to its logical extreme.
 Take fifteen minutes to write a story based on this prompt: the shoe was definitely gone.

 Use as many different punctuation marks as you can.
-When you’re done, share your writing practice in the comments, and be sure to leave feedback for your fellow writers!
+When you’re done, share your writing practice in the Pro Practice Workshop here and be sure to leave feedback for your fellow writers!

+Alice Sudlow is the Editor-in-Chief of The Write Practice and a Story Grid certified developmental editor.
+Her specialty is in crafting transformative character arcs in young adult novels.
+She also has a keen eye for comma splices, misplaced hyphens, and well-turned sentences, and is known for her eagle-eyed copywriter skills.
+Get her free guide to how to edit your novel at alicesudlow.com.